sagemath/trac_to_gh/Issue 9701.md

 # Issue 9701: NumberFieldElement should have a conversion to float

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/9701

 Original creator: cwitty